Skip to main content

 Assistants

-• Assistants are a special type of Griptape agent structure.
-Use them to create a chatbot in less than a minute, without writing any code.
+• Use assistants to create a chatbot in less than a minute, without writing any code.
+They offer much of the same functionality provided by agent structures.

 • To get started, simply create an assistant and optionally add a knowledge base, ruleset, and tools.
 You can then begin chatting with your assistant by sending a message.